 Schedule a Consultation

-So if you think that you or a loved one may be suffering from this sleep disorder, please request an appointment to schedule a complimentary consultation with Dr. Flax.
-During this time, he will spend ten minutes with you personally to answer your questions and gain a better understanding of your situation to see if you may be a candidate for a mandibular appliance.
+If you think you may be suffering from this sleep disorder, please request an appointment to schedule a complimentary consultation with Dr. Flax.
+During the consultation, he will spend ten minutes with you personally to answer your questions and gain a better understanding of your situation to see if you may be a candidate for a mandibular appliance.
 Flax Dental serves Atlanta, Sandy Springs and surrounding areas.